MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/configure-ftp-with-iis-manager-authentication-in-iis-7.md

     [![](configure-ftp-with-iis-manager-authentication-in-iis-7/_static/image3.jpg)](configure-ftp-with-iis-manager-authentication-in-iis-7/_static/image1.jpg)
 3. When the **Add FTP Site** wizard appears:

-    - Enter "My New FTP Site" in the **FTP site name** box, then navigate to the "%SystemDrive%\inetpub\ftproot" folder that you created in the Prerequisites section. > [!NOTE]
+    - Enter "My New FTP Site" in the **FTP site name** box, then navigate to the `%SystemDrive%\inetpub\ftproot` folder that you created in the Prerequisites section. > [!NOTE]
- > If you choose to type in the path to your content folder, you can use environment variables in your paths; for example: "%SystemDrive%\inetpub\ftproot"
+ > If you choose to type in the path to your content folder, you can use environment variables in your paths; for example: `%SystemDrive%\inetpub\ftproot`
     - Click **Next**.

     [![](configure-ftp-with-iis-manager-authentication-in-iis-7/_static/image7.jpg)](configure-ftp-with-iis-manager-authentication-in-iis-7/_static/image5.jpg)